 - 27.1 Safeguarding is everyone's responsibility.
-The Group recognises that on occasion staff may feel that they are unable to tell someone within their immediate place of work about any safeguarding concerns that they may have.
-The Group also recognises that pupils will be unable to voice their concerns if they are in an environment where staff also fail to voice their concerns. - 27.2 Staff have a duty first and foremost to the pupils in their school.
+The Group recognises that on occasion team members may feel that they are unable to tell someone within their immediate place of work about any safeguarding concerns that they may have.
+The Group also recognises that pupils will be unable to voice their concerns if they are in an environment where team members also fail to voice their concerns. - 27.2 Team members have a duty first and foremost to the pupils in their school.
 Any concerns, regardless of how small they may seem, must be reported.
-DSLs and Headteachers (or equivalent) have a responsibility to ensure that they create an environment where staff feel safe to openly voice any concerns and feel listened to.
-It is also important that staff feel supported if concerns are raised about them.
-If staff see or hear about other colleagues' practice which they are concerned about, which potentially may cause emotional or physical harm to a pupil, or if the standard of care being provided falls short of expectations, they must report this. - 27.3 Outcomes First Group has an anonymous telephone support system (Safecall) where staff are able to share any concerns that they may have, safely and without fear of reprisal.
+DSLs and Headteachers (or equivalent) have a responsibility to ensure that they create an environment where team members feel safe to openly voice any concerns and feel listened to.
+It is also important that team members feel supported if concerns are raised about them.
+If team members see or hear about other colleagues' practice which they are concerned about, which potentially may cause emotional or physical harm to a pupil, or if the standard of care being provided falls short of expectations, they must report this. - 27.3 Outcomes First Group has an anonymous telephone support system (Safecall) where team members are able to share any concerns that they may have, safely and without fear of reprisal.
 All whistleblowing concerns will be taken seriously and treated as such.

-27.4 Staff can call Safecall on 08009151571, report online www.safecall.co.uk/reports, or email outcomesfirstgroup@safecall.co.uk
+Team members can call Safecall on 08009151571, report online Safecall or email outcomesfirstgroup@safecall.co.uk